 Genesis Receives £500,000 Growing Places Fund Grant

 Genesis was one of three companies who received a Growing Places Fund Grant (GPF3) from Coventry & Warwickshire Local Enterprise Partnership (CWLEP).
-The £500,000 GBP ($800,000 CDN) Genesis grant is for the research, development and commercialisation of mBond and DSL Rings.
+The £500,000 GBP ($800,000 CDN) Genesis grant is for the research, development and commercialization of The DSL Broadband Aggregator (DBA) and DSL Rings.

 Lynnette Kelly, Coventry City Council Cabinet Member for Business, Enterprise and Employment, said “this is a significant show of faith in the three businesses by the CWLEP”.

 CWLEP – driving economic growth in Coventry & Warwickshire The role of Coventry & Warwickshire Local Enterprise Partnership has grown and strengthened continuously since its inception in January 2011.

 CWLEP is now the guiding force that ensures all private and public sector parties in the region are working together with a common, shared purpose – to make a difference to the economy and increase prosperity.

 The CWLEP is legally incorporated with strong governance and a Board comprising leading business figures and key public sector and university representatives – all united under the leadership of Sir Peter Rigby.